-The hearing cannot be less than ten (10) business days from the conclusion of the investigation - when the final investigation report is transmitted to the parties and the Decision-maker-unless all parties and the Decision-maker agree to an expedited timeline.
+When the final investigation report is transmitted to the parties and the Decision-maker-unless all parties and the Decision-maker agree to an expedited timeline.

 The Title IX Coordinator will select an appropriate Decision-maker from the Pool depending on whether the Respondent is an employee or a student.
 Allegations involving student-employees in the context of their employment with be directed to the appropriate Decision-maker depending on the context and nature of the alleged misconduct.